 In recent years, Meriam has become concerned about the increasing isolation experienced by many households in the community.
 She has seen the decline in affordable housing in Australia and the growth of house sizes throughout the country.
-The need for better social connection, the benefits of shared spaces and the desire to facilitate co-ownership developments led Meriam to found The Henry Project with a conviction to address these problems.
+She has become increasingly aware of the cost of underutilised residential spaces, not just financially, but also socially and environmentally.
+Meriam founded The Henry Project with a conviction to address these problems.

 She uses her architectural expertise to help people discover how our homes and shared spaces can improve our quality of life.

 HENRY DAVID THOREAU was an American author and philosopher living in the 19th century.